Terms and conditions

 - Announcements related to scientific press conferences, surveys, theses, awards and newly published books.

-- Grant awards, minor prizes or funding announcements
+- Grant awards, minor prizes, building or funding announcements

 - Faculty appointments or job advertisements

 - Analysis of news

 Scimex administrators reserve the right to moderate and edit all content submitted for publication, including the removal of content deemed inappropriate.